blockscout/docs/devs/autoscout.md

 * **Default color theme**: Choose between a light theme and 3 variations of a darker theme.
 * **Default address identicon:** Select from 4 different options for default identicons in your instance.
-* **Vertical or Horizontal menu**: Select vertica for a side menu or horizontal for a top menu.
+* **Vertical or Horizontal menu**: Select vertical for a side menu or horizontal for a top menu.
 * **Full logo URL**:  Add a url link to your full logo image in horizontal format.
 Supported formats: image/jpeg, image/gif, image/png.
 Add one for light mode and one for dark mode if desired (users can switch modes manually).
 * **Logo sign (square) URL**: Add a url link to your square logo image in horizontal format.
 Supported formats: image/jpeg, image/gif, image/png.
 Add one for light mode and one for dark mode if desired (users can switch modes manually).
 * **Header background gradient and text color**: Choose your desired background color gradients with the selector and choose your preferred text color.
 You will see a preview in the interface.&#x20;